Bringing health and wellness into your life

 Yoga is about awareness.
 It asks us to pay attention to what’s going on within us.
 It leads us to ask what’s going on around us.
 And most important, how we relate to both.

 If there is something for you that is not being resolved, be it pain, emotional distress, poor functioning of some kind, it may be the underlying problem is just under your current level of awareness.
 Once the awareness or connection is made, yoga also provides tools (such as movement, breath work, meditation/stillness/rest) that can help.

 Who am I?

-My journey into health and wellbeing began about 12 years ago when I was asked to create a wellness program for a US oil and gas company I worked for in Doha, Qatar.
-In 2010 my interests led to exiting the corporate world and over the next 10 months I trained as a yoga teacher.
-Currently, I study therapeutic yoga, teach group classes, offer workshops and work privately with individuals.
+My journey into health and well-being began about 12 years ago when I was asked to create a wellness program for a US oil and gas company I worked for in Doha, Qatar.
+In 2010 my interests led to my exit from the corporate world and over the next 10 months I trained as a yoga teacher.
+Currently, I study therapeutic yoga, teach group classes, offer workshops and primarily work privately with individuals.

 Often, the question people ask themselves when experiencing pain or ill health.

 I began experiencing pain in my yoga practice and subsequently in my daily life.
 Since then I’ve been following a trail of information, doctors, various therapies, scientific research and my teacher Susi Hately*, to solve the problem.
 I’ve learned there is generally not one problem and often as Susi would say “the problem is not where the pain is.”
 Looking back, I will say the pain initially presented itself in my yoga practice but the practice itself was not the reason for the pain.
 Again as I’ve come to realize there’s often not just one, simple, reason.
 Pain is complex.

 I have an insatiable thirst for learning how our health and wellbeing can fall into un-ease, dis-ease or pain and how we might climb out of it.
 I don’t claim to have all the answers.
 And yet, I have discovered evidence-based research, resources and tools along the way that has helped me and others, and want to share them with you.